aocoronel/forg/README.md

 <h1 align="center">Forg</h1>

-`forg.sh` is a file organizer written in shell, that allows to organize and move files based on filetype or any other rule, such as naming conventions.
+`forg` is a file organizer written in Shell, that allows to organize and move files based on filetype or any other rule, such as naming conventions.

 It's a CLI tool that tries to make the process of organizing your files much easier and configured to you own liking, is it a hierarchical structure or fully based on filetype.

 ## Requirements

-- shell (bash, zsh, fish)
+- Shell

 ## Features

+- Create the whole directory structure
 - Organize files by filetype
 - Organize files by naming conventions
 - Preview the process
 - Remove duplicate files
-- Create the whole directory structure

 ## Usage

 ```
-Usage: $0 [options] <source-directory> <dest-directory> <method> ...
+Usage: forg [OPTIONS] <SOURCE-DIRECTORY> <DEST-DIRECTORY> <METHOD> ...
 Options:
   -d, --dry       Preview actions
   -r, --rm        Remove duplicate files